Emotion vs Styled Components

 A graphic showing caisy's benefits for developers, including frameworks and features.

-How An Increasing Number of Styled Components Affects Performance
+How Does An Increasing Number of Styled Components Affects Performance

 Lastly, as your project expands, you might wonder how an increasing number of Styled Components affects performance.
 The truth is, an increase in the number of styled components affects both libraries.
 However, with efficient coding practices and component structuring, these performance hits can be minimized.